 Sunday, October 9, 2022 - 3:00 PM

 We kick off the season with a performance by the eminent American pianist and co-director of the venerable Marlboro Festival.
-A leading interpreter of Germanic repertoire, his program features such works along with a new piece by a prominent British composer.
+A leading interpreter of Germanic repertoire, his program features such works.

 Berg: Sonata, Op.
 1